shananiki/discordBot/README.md

 ## What can it do by now?

-For now only .jpg, .png and .jpeg file extensions are supported.
+For now only .mp4, .webm, .jpg, .png and .jpeg file extensions are supported.

 ## Preparation VPS
 sudo apt-get install apache2\